weavenet/sift/README.md

 Accounts contain credentials which are used to access providers by a given account.
 Accounts will have different credentials depending on the provider.

-Sift repos are expected to be checked into source, so the best way to set credentials is via environment variables which can be set using a secure process.
+Sift repos are expected to be checked into your SCM.
+The best way to set credentials is via environment variables which can be set using a secure process.

 For example, to access AWS you will need to add an account with a **secret_access_key**